 At the end of 2021, the Bank renegotiated the terms and conditions of the lease agreement for its head office.
 The new terms and conditions contemplated changes in the leased space and term.
-With the contractual modification, the Bank remeasured and adjusted the lease liability and the right-of-use asset balance.
+With the contractual modification, the Bank remeasured and adjusted the lease liability and the right-of-use asset balances.

-Notes to the consolidated financial statements (Amounts expressed in thousands of U.S. dollars, unless otherwise indicated)
+(Amounts expressed in thousands of U.S. dollars, unless otherwise indicated)